Mike Kelley (artist): Work

+In 2018, the Mike Kelley Foundation collaborated with popular streetwear brand Supreme and released a collection of clothes.
+Supreme highlights the iconic imagery from the Mike Kelley Foundation for the Arts, sourcing from works such as More Love Hours Than Can Ever Be Repaid and The Wages of Sin, Ahh…Youth! and Reconstructed History.
+Comprising a work shirt, work jacket, rayon shirt, two hoodies, a crewneck sweater, three T-shirts and eight skateboard decks, the Supreme x Mike Kelley collection dropped in September 6, 2018.

 Exhibitions

-Kelley began having regular one-man exhibitions at Metro Pictures Gallery in Manhattan in 1982, and at Rosamund Felsen Gallery in Los Angeles the following year.
+Kelley began having regular solo exhibitions at Metro Pictures Gallery in Manhattan in 1982, and at Rosamund Felsen Gallery in Los Angeles the following year.
 He subsequently started to gain recognition outside Los Angeles in the mid-eighties with the sculptural objects and installations from the series Half-a-Man.
+In 2002, Metro Pictures Gallery in New York City showed "Mike Kelley: Reversals, Recyclings, Completions, and Late Editions" from November 2-December 7.
 In 2005, he had his first solo show at Gagosian Gallery in New York City, which was representing him at his death.
 A retrospective, "Mike Kelley: Catholic Tastes," appeared at the Whitney Museum of American Art in 1993 and traveled to Los Angeles and Munich; a second retrospective appeared at the Museum of Contemporary Art in Barcelona in 1997; and a third was at the Tate Liverpool in 2004.
 In 2006, his show "Profondeurs Vertes" was presented at the Musée du Louvre (2006).
 A major retrospective exhibition was held after the reopening of the Stedelijk Museum, Amsterdam in 2012, and traveled to the MOCA, Los Angeles in 2014.
 The many group exhibitions he participated in include the Whitney Biennial (1985, 1987, 1989, 1991, 1993, 1995, 2002, and 2012), Venice Biennale (1988 and 1995), Carnegie International (1991), Documenta 9 and 10 (1992 and 1997), and SITE Santa Fe Biennial (2004).

 In 2012, the Museum of Contemporary Art Detroit received a grant to complete Kelley's unfinished project Mobile Homestead, a large-scale replica of the artist's home in suburban Detroit.
 The detachable facade of the home, set on a street-legal trailer, is meant to travel from city to city hosting art, educational and social services initiatives.
 During its exhibition at the Museum of Contemporary Art, Los Angeles, Mobile Homestead hosts a series of "public service activations," including a lunch-making workshop led by the Local United Network to Combat Hunger, a School on Wheels donation drive, an American Red Cross Blood Services event and an L.A.
 Human Right to Housing Project/Community Action Network-hosted Rent Control Tenant Meeting.